Former Students

 https://studentaid.gov/manage-loans/forgiveness-cancellation/closed-school

 Loan discharge is the removal of your obligation to repay your loan under certain circumstances.
-There is certain eligibility requirements to qualify for a closed school loan discharge; you must apply.
+There are certain eligibility requirements to qualify for a closed school loan discharge; you must apply.

 For more information, visit the Illinois State Board of Education website at https://www.isbe.net/.